 Note: To ensure precise PO cost values, calculated numbers are saved at much higher accuracy (more values after the decimal point) than we display.

-To save the MBF calculations, click Save or press F12.
+To save the MBF calculations, click F12 Save.

 Once the MBF costs are saved with the inventory item, both the cost for the item, and the equivalent MBF cost, will appear when you add this item to a purchase order.